fernandoPalluzzi/VarHound/README.md

 For each region, for a given depth, VarHound computes the number of bases covered at that depth (count data).
 Coverage count data is then converted into frequency data (i.e., the percent coverage, *p*), dividing by region length.
 VarHound coverage analysis starts from a *covdata* file, including the input fields and median values of *p* across samples (i.e., subjects), referred to as **median percent coverage** (MPC).
 As a good quality principle, a run should maximize the number of depths with MPC ≥ 75%.
 Similarly, at a given depth *D*, for each sample *x*, the first quartile of the exon percent coverage distribution should be ≥ 75% (i.e., at least 75% of the exons of *x* should be covered by at least 75%, at depth *D*).

 The outputs include:
-- run-level parplots showing the MPC distribution for each depth,
+- run-level barplots showing the MPC distribution for each depth,
 - subject-level boxplot reporting the distribution of exon MPC (y axis) for each subject (x axis),
 - boxplot of exon MPC (y axis) for each gene (x axis),
 - a blacklisted region (exon) BED file for each depth, including the following fields: chromosome, region start, region end, region name, gene symbol, genomic element, region id (RefSeq ID, in case of genes), entry ID (internal usage), time (internal usage), Q1 (first MPC quartile; it should be < 75), depth of coverage.